janimattiellonen/discgolf-diary/Tyyni 2019.md

 - Sidewinder
 - 2 Leopard3 (1 beaten yellowish and 1 new white)
 - 2 TL3 (1 with Fraktio logo, 1 pink)
+- 1 GStar TL3 (yellow one, seemsto be good with forehand shots)
 - TL (Pink)
 - PA1
 - 2 Harps